crypto for all

 Why?
 Because the industrial revolution and fossil fuels triggered an exponential increase in productivity.
 In other words, our capacity to generate economic growth became compatible with the vicious cycle of interests.

-It became possible for everyone to borrow to become homeowners.
+It became possible for everyone to borrow and become homeowners.
 And borrowing means interest.
 Borrowing 100 000 dollars at a rate of 5% for 25 years implies repaying 175 000 dollars.
 We would quickly have serious accounting problems if the money supply was fixed.
 Defaults would be recurrent and the economy lethargic.

 That’s why bankers inexorably increase the amount of credit.
 It’s about making sure that each generation can find enough money in the economy’s magma to repay both the principal AND the interest.